libsbmljs/libsbmljs/readme.md

 ## Testing with Karma

-The libsbml.js wrapper can be tested in the browser using [Karma](http://karma-runner.github.io/latest/index.html).
+The libsbmljs wrapper can be tested in the browser using [Karma](http://karma-runner.github.io/latest/index.html).
-You must first build libsbml.js from source as described above.
+You must first build libsbmljs from source as described above.

 What you will need before starting: